 Note: Cafcass care demand statistics are published on the eighth working day of each month.
 Figures are provided from our national databases, the current electronic case management system (ECMS) and historical case management system (CMS).
 In public law the unit of measurement is a s31 care application.
 These are counted upon receipt of the application from the court and entry into the database.
 The ECMS is a live system and any late entries will be accounted for upon the release of subsequent updates to this data.

 Media enquiries: about care statistics should be directed to the Communications Team via [email protected] or 07768796484.

 Number of care order applications

 The number of care order applications received per month nationally can be seen in the table below.
 Data broken down by local area (local authority) shows the number of applications and the number of children involved in them per quarter.
 This also shows the annual rate of applications in each local authority proportionate to the population of children in each area.

-Latest release: In January 2018, Cafcass received a total of 1,168 care applications.
-This figure represents an 3% increase in comparison with January 2017 and is the highest monthly total for a January on record.
+Latest release: In March 2018, Cafcass received a total of 1,238 care applications.
+This figure represents a 3.5% increase in comparison with February 2018 and is the second highest monthly total for a March on record.

-You can also download January 2018 care demand statistics, which contains the latest official statistics for care applications.
+You can also download March care application demand statistics 2018, which contains the latest official statistics for care applications.